-On April 19, 2021, the Company obtained five-year acceptance bills facilities from Bank of Ningbo Co., Ltd with a maximum amount of RMB84.4 million (approximately \$13.2 million).
+On April 19, 2021, we obtained five-year acceptance bills facilities from Bank of Ningbo Co., Ltd with a maximum amount of RMB84.4 million (approximately \$13.2 million).
 Any amount drawn under the facilities requires security in the form of cash or bank acceptance bills receivable of at least the same amount.
-Under the facilities, as of December 31, 2021, the Company borrowed a total of RMB10 million (approximately \$1.6 million) from Bank of Ningbo Co., Ltd in the form of bills payable for a various term expiring from January to February 2022, which was secured by the Company's cash totaled RMB10 million (approximately \$1.6 million).
+Under the facilities, as of December 31, 2021, we borrowed a total of RMB10 million (approximately \$1.6 million) from Bank of Ningbo Co., Ltd in the form of bills payable for a various term expiring from January to February 2022, which was secured by our cash totaled RMB10 million (approximately \$1.6 million).
 We repaid the bills in January to February 2022.